annnoo/engine-breakout/README.md

 *Please notice the known bugs and the supported browsers!*

+## Starting a game
+1. From the Main Menu, click *[Select Level]*
+2. Click the level you'd like to play and wait for it to become highlighted (red)
+3. Go back to the Main Menu using the *[&larr; Back to Main Menu]* button
+4. Click *[Play game]*
+5. Within the game, double-click the game to lock the mouse pointer, the paddle will now be controlled using the mouse
+6. Hit *ENTER* to start the game.
+Break all blocks and don't drop the ball!
+7. To exit the level, press *ESC* twice, you will return to the Main Menu

 ## Add level

 To add a level you can simply copy the level file into the following directory in your public